A Powerful Guide to Mixing Punchy Drums

 Drums can be one of the most problematic instruments to get right in a mix.

-If you did an excellent job recording the drum kit, then mixing your drums can only be a pleasurable experience.
+If you did an excellent job recording the drum kit, mixing your drums should only be a pleasurable experience.

-Let’s go through the drums one by one and give you some simple and practical tips you can use right away.
+Let’s go through the drums individually and give you some simple and practical tips you can use immediately.

 1. Kick Drum Sound

 Mixing drums starts with the foundation of the kick drum.
-The sound of the kick drum, along with the snare will be the defining factors of your drum sound.
+The sound of the kick drum and the snare will be the defining factors of your drum sound.
 If you leave the kick drum sounding wrong, the whole foundation of the song will lose its footing.
-The kick drum needs to be tight and punchy, with enough low end to fill up the bass range and enough mids to cut through the mix.
+The kick drum must be tight and punchy, with enough low end to fill the bass range and enough mids to cut through the mix.

 It’s important to emphasize the low end of the kick with EQ.
 If you feel there isn’t enough bass to your kick drum, a low shelving boost around 80 – 100 Hz normally does the trick.

 When mixing drums, along with everything else, using compression is a personal subject, and everyone has an opinion on how things should be compressed.
-That said, there are a few guidelines you can follow to get a steadier kick drum sound.
+Even so, you can follow a few guidelines to get a steadier kick drum sound.

 Then I adjust the attack and release depending on what sort of sound I want.
-A fast attack clamps down on the transient of the kick drum, dulling the initial attack down somewhat, but a slower attack lets the attack of the beater break through before the compressor starts working.
+A fast attack clamps down on the kick drum transient, dulling the initial attack down somewhat, but a slower attack lets the beater breakthrough before the compressor starts working.

 I try to time the release in time with the beat so that the compressor has stopped compressing before the next hit.
 It’s easy to do this in modern DAWs because you can see the gain reduction meter working, enabling you to tweak the release perfectly in sync with the song.